the0neWhoKnocks/writeups/code_patterns/README.md

 should be handled with a jQuery/vanilla comparison.

-Going forward whenever I refer to `module` it'll be synonymous with Class, plugin, component, widget, and of course module.
+Going forward whenever I refer to `module` it'll be synonymous with Class, plugin, component, or widget.

 #### Extensibility